donjude/azureml-engineer-capstone/README.md

 This section describe how the project can be setup to run on Azure Machine Learning service in the cloud.

-1. Azure Subscription
+1. **Azure Subscription**

-In order to use or create an instance of Azure ML Workspace, you need to have an azure subscription which would provide you access to Microsoft Azure resources.
-You can [create a new subscription](https://azure.microsoft.com/en-us/free/) or access an existing suscription if you have.
+    In order to reproduce this experiment, you need to create an Azure ML Workspace.
+To create an Azure ML Workspace you need to [create a new Azure subscription](https://azure.microsoft.com/en-us/free/) or access an existing suscription if you have.

-2. Azure ML SDK and other library installation
+2. **Azure ML SDK and other library installation**

+    Azure ML Workspace provides Azure Notebooks and a Managed environment where the required SDK is already installed for this experiment.

+    you can run the code below in the azure ml notebook to make sure the SDK version corresponds to what I used in this experiment.

+    ```python
+    import azure.core
+    print("This notebook was created using version 1.20.0 of the Azure ML SDK")
+    print("You are currently using verion", azureml.core.VERSION, "of the Azure ML SDK")
+    ```

 ## Dataset